 - 1. What is your country's history with colonialism?
 Was it a colonial power?
 Was it colonized?
 How does that history affect your country today? - 2.
 Why might some countries want to keep territories around the world under their control? - 3.
 How is colonialism against human rights? - 4.
 How can states agree on what territories should be considered non-self-governing? - 5.
 The Western World has a history of colonialism.
-Most of the administrators on the non-selfgoverning list are Western countries.
+Most of the administrators on the non-self-governing list are Western countries.
 Why do you think that is?
 Do you think other countries in Asia can be considered colonizers as well? - 6.
 Some people do not think colonialism ever ended.
 They think it just changed form.
 They think this because they think some countries take advantage of poorer ones.
 Do you think that this is true? - 7.
 Why would some territories want to become independent?
 Why would some territories not want to change anything? - 8.
 Does the problem exist in your community? - 9.
-Who is working on it?
-NGOs, not for profits, other groups or individuals? - 10.
-Knowing about this problem, how does it impact your world view? - 11.
-How could you make an impact on this issue through your life choices?
+How does being a delegate from a different country help you understand this problem in your community? - 10.
+How do the choices you make in your life help resolve this problem?